lhtrung307/Java_Advance/test.md

-about what it's doing and in particular it's going to tell me in that second column my hits it's going to tell me how many times my has been actually each line in my function has been rerun so if I'm running the function on a bunch of loop
+about what it's doing and in particular it's going to tell me in that second column my hits it's going to tell me how many times my function has been rerun so if I'm running the function on a bunch of loop you will see number greater than one here and in the next of the last column it's going to tell me what percentage of the time each line actually took so over here for example if you look about four lines up from the bottom you'll see that my line 11 and 12 actually took well close to 80% of the time that this function was running for which means that if I were going in and trying to optimize this function I would certainly look at those two lines and try to start there because I would get the biggest bang for my buck trying to optimize those steps

-Celsius number greater than one here and in the next of the last column it's going to tell me what percentage of the time each line actually took so over here for example if you look we see I don't have my pointer here but if you look about four lines up from the bottom you'll see that my line 11 and 12 actually took well close to 80% of the time that this function was running for which means that if I were going in and trying to optimize this function I would certainly look at those two lines and try to start there because I would get the biggest bang for my bum for my buck trying to optimize those steps so now that we sort of get the sense of how we're going to go about trying to optimize or trying to benchmark our functionality let's talk about some of the slower methodologies that I've seen used in pandas so we're going to start with a different practice function this is the hammer sign or Great Circle distance function all this is basically doing is taking in two sets of coordinates and is calculating a
+so now that we sort of get the sense of how we're going to go about trying to optimize or trying to benchmark our functionality.
+Let's talk about some of the slower methodologies that I've seen used in pandas so we're going to start with a different practice function this is the haversine or Great Circle distance function all this is basically doing is taking in two sets of coordinates and is calculating a